Director: Kedar Shinde

 By: Keyur Seta

 But director Chaitanya Tamhane’s Marathi movie Court depicts the judicial process with never-seen-before reality.
 However, at the same time, the film stays far away from being a documentary or docu-drama.
-It focuses more on the dark humorous side while raising several serious questions about our judiciary procedure and law and order system.
+It focuses more on the dark humorous side while raising several serious questions about our judiciary and law and order procedure.

 The film revolves around Narayan Kamble (Vira Sathidar), a senior citizen from Mumbai working as a tution teacher.
 As a passion, he also writes and performs folk songs that depict the sorry tale of laborers and menial workers.
 Once, while performing, he is arrested for allegedly writing and performing a song that instigated a menial worker to commit suicide.
 Lawyer Vinay Vora (Vivek Gomber) fights Kamble’s case.
 Is Kamble Guilty?